CoderJarvis/Node_js_Project_1_Live_Weather/README.md

+# Technology Used
+NODE-JS, EXPRESS-JS, FETCH API, JSON
-# Node_js_Project_1_Live_Weather
+# Project Description
 It shows live weather information of a valid city at any time.
 The data is fetched from live weather API.
+Fetch API concept is used
 # Deployment Link
 https://live-werather-app-api.herokuapp.com/